 In April 2015, the Company purchased 150,000 Class B units representing 10.3% of the outstanding membership interests of a privately held company for cash consideration of \$1,500.
 In July 2016, the Company purchased an additional 738,463 Class B units of the outstanding membership interests of a privately held company for cash consideration of \$738 bringing its total of the outstanding membership interests to 16.2%.
 The Company uses the equity method of accounting to record its portion of the privately held company's net income or loss on a one quarter lag from its actual results of operations.
-The Company uses the equity method of accounting because of its less than 50 percent ownership.
-The Company's share in the loss of the privately held company was \$84 and \$1,420 during the years ended December 31, 2015 and 2016, respectively.
+The Company uses the equity method of accounting because of its less than 50 percent ownership and lack of control.
+The Company's share in the loss of the privately held company was \$1,420 and \$84 during the years ended December 31, 2016 and 2015, respectively.

-In December, 2016, the Company determined that its investment in this privately held company was other than temporarily impaired.
-Therefore, the Company reduced the carrying value of its investment to zero and recorded an impairment loss of \$734, which was recorded in other income (expense), net on the consolidated statements of operations.
+In December 2016, the Company determined that its investment in this privately held company was other than temporarily impaired.
+Therefore, the Company reduced the carrying value of its investment to zero and recorded an impairment loss of \$734, which was recorded in other expense, net on the consolidated statements of operations for the year ended December 31, 2016.

-On November 1, 2016, the Company purchased 1,500,000 Class A units representing 21.4% of the outstanding membership interests of a privately held company for cash consideration of \$1,500 which is included in investments in private companies.
-Upon the approval by a majority of the Board of Directors of the privately held company in its sole discretion, prior to December 31, 2017, the privately held company may require that Envestnet purchase up to an additional 1,500,000 Class A units.
+In November 2016, the Company purchased 1,500,000 Class A units representing 21.4% of the outstanding membership interests of a privately held company for cash consideration of \$1,500 which is included in investments in private companies.
+In September 2017, the Company purchased an additional 1,450,000 Class A units in this privately held company for cash consideration of \$1,450.
+The additional investment increased the Company's ownership interest to 34.5%.

 The Company uses the equity method of accounting to record its portion of this privately held company's net income or loss on a one quarter lag from the actual results of operations.
-The Company uses the equity method of accounting because of its less than 50 percent ownership.
-The Company's interest in the earnings or losses of the privately held company will be reflected in other income (expense), net on the consolidated statements of operations.
+The Company uses the equity method of accounting because of its less than 50 percent ownership and lack of control.
+The Company's share in the loss of the privately held company was \$1,469 during the year ended December 31, 2017 and is included in other expense, net on the consolidated statements of operations.

-9. Fair Value Measurements
+10. Fair Value Measurements